w3c/wai-media-guide/planning.md

 The links below go to a web page in this resource with details on understanding and implementing each thing.

 {::nomarkdown}
-{% include box.html type="start" title="All Audio and Video Media" class="highlighted" id="all-media" %}
+{% include box.html type="start" title="All Audio and Video Media" class="highlighted" id="checklist-all" %}
 {:/}

 - **[Audio content](/design-develop/media/av-content/#audio-only-and-videos) (A)** is accessible (for example, what is said and how it's recorded)